Today – The Ultimate Moving Home Checklist

 Go through all your belongings and decide whether it deserves a place in the removal van and ultimately your new home.

-Donate things to charity, friends and family, or rent a self storage unit for anything else.
+Donate things to charity, friends and family, or rent a self storage unit in London for anything else.

 Decluttering extends into the kitchen cupboards and the depths of your freezer!
 The final few weeks before moving day will involve a lot of culinary experimentation, where you’ll frantically be thinking of ways to combine dried red lentils, frozen corn, and the dregs of jars of mango chutney and dijon mustard.